-In this complete guide to exit intent popups I’m going to:
+In this guide to exit intent popups you'll discover:

 Let’s dive in!

-An exit intent popup detects the precise moment that your visitor is about to leave your website and offers them one last opportunity to engage with your site.
+An exit intent popup detects the precise moment that your visitor is about to leave your website and offers them one last opportunity to sign up to your email list.

 You’re not interrupting their visit because the visitor is on their way out anyway.
 So, they’re far less annoying than immediate popups.

 And from your point of view, your visitor is leaving anyway, so what have you got to lose?

 The fact is that up to 75% of people who visit your website will never come back.

 An exit intent popup is your last chance to get an email address so that you stay in touch with them.
 And hopefully bring them back at a later date.

 According to Crazy Egg, craft blogger Nikki McGonigal increased her opt-in rate by a staggering 1300% by using an exit intent popup.

 Other figures are more conservative.
 Venture Harbour, for example, estimates that an exit intent popup will increase your opt-in rate by 5% to 10%.